Schneider flow: Composite solution for laminar jets and plumes

+in which the first term respresents the Schlichting jet (with a characteristic jet thickness $Re\,\theta$), the second term represents the Schneider flow and the third term is the subtraction of the matching conditions.
+Here $Re= \nu^{-1}(J/2\pi \rho)^{1/2}$ is the Reynolds number of the jet and $J/\rho$ is the kinematic momentum flux of the jet.

+A similar composite solution can be constructed for the laminar plumes.

 Other considerations

 The exact solution of the Navier-Stokes solutions was verified experimentally by Zauner in 1985.
 Further analysis showed that the axial momentum flux decays slowly along the axis unlike the Schlichting jet solution and it is found that the Schneider flow becomes invalid when distance from the origin increases to a distance of the order exponential of square of the jet Reynolds number, thus the domain of validity of Schneider solution increases with increasing jet Reynolds number.